telefonicaid/context-adapter/README.md

 ##<a id="section1"></a> Introduction

-The Context Adapter is a FIWARE component part of the Black Button platform by Telefónica.
+The Context Adapter is a FIWARE component part of the [FIWARE platform](https://www.fiware.org).

+For the time being, the Context Adapter is able to function in 2 compatible modes.
+This is, the component is able to handle requests for each one of these modes simultaneously.

+The supported modes are:

+    1 Black Button flow

+    2 Geolocation resolution and update

+###<a id="section11"></a> Black Button flow

-The Context Adapter is in charge of adapting the communication (protocols and messages) between Telefónica's IoT Platform (and, more concretely, the [Orion Context Broker](https://github.com/telefonicaid/fiware-orion)) and the services exposed by Third Parties.
+Working in this mode, the Context Adapter is in charge of adapting the communication (protocols and messages) between Telefónica's IoT Platform (and, more concretely, the [Orion Context Broker](https://github.com/telefonicaid/fiware-orion)) and the services exposed by Third Parties.

-More concretely, the Context Adapter attends 4 types of requests:
+To this regard, the Context Adapter is able to handle redirected `updateContext` requests (see the `Context Adapter as a context provider scenario` section below) or notification (`notify`) requests (see the `Context Adapter notifications scenario`) sent by the Context Broker.

+The main capability of the Context Adapter consists of transforming these requests into requests to the corresponding Third Party service associated to the clicked Black Button.

+Once the response is received from the Third Party (synchronously or asynchronously), the Context Adapter updates the concrete Black Button entity updating not only the response or result received from the Third Party service but also the status of the Black Button request.

+####<a id="section111"></a> Context Adapter as context provider scenario

+In this scenario, the Context Broker is properly configured to redirect `updateContext` requests to the Context Adapter as the result of a Black Button click.

+To configure the Context Adapter to work as a context provider, the `CA_MODE` configuration variable must be set to `context-provider` as mentioned in the [Running the Context Adapter](#section4) section below.

-1 In case the CA_MODE configuration option (see below) is set as `context-provider`, the Context Adapter attends `updateContext` requests redirected by the Orion Context Broker.
-These requests should have a payload such as the following one:
+In this scenario, the Context Broker redirects to the Context Adapter an `updateContext` request such as the following one:

 <pre>
     {